cumberworth/origamipy/README.md

 # Supporting python modules for the LatticeDNAOrigami simulation program

 Python package for analysis, visualization, and support for the LatticeDNAOrigami simulation program.
+This package is part of the replication package for Ref.
+1.

 Some example scripts for creating plots are provided in the [`scripts`](scripts/) directory.